DellingrNeIC/Dellingrweb/apply.md

 <div class="jumbotron">
   <h1>Hello!</h1>
-  <p>We are happy to announce a new round of testing of the <b>cross-border resource sharing framework</b> by Dellingr project.
+  <p>We are happy to announce a new round of testing of the <b>cross-border resource sharing framework</b> by the Dellingr project.
   </p>
     <img class="img-responsive center-block pull-right" src="/assets/img/4682461024_10ce18b9ea_m.jpg" width="200">